Faculty, Associate Professor of the Practice, Piano and Musicianship

 Daniel Schlosberg has been described as an "expert pianist" (Boston Globe), and his performances have been praised for their "intellect and passion" (Washington Post).
 As a collaborative pianist, Tim Smith of the Baltimore Sun wrote: "Daniel Schlosberg was a model accompanist, bringing out the remarkable richness of the piano writing."

-He enjoys a multifaceted relationship with the Chicago Symphony Orchestra, appearing on numerous chamber music and new music concerts.
-In 2012, he was a featured soloist in subscription performances of Messiaen’s “Trois Petites Liturgies”, for which John von Rhein in the Chicago Tribune wrote: “Daniel Schlosberg played the daunting piano part splendidly”; and Lawrence A. Johnson of the Chicago Classical Review wrote of “a prominent, challenging piano part, played here with great fire and conviction by Daniel Schlosberg in a notable CSO debut.”
+He enjoys a multifaceted relationship with the Chicago Symphony Orchestra.
+In addition to appearing on numerous chamber music and new music concerts, he was a featured soloist in subscription performances of Messiaen’s “Trois Petites Liturgies”, for which John von Rhein in the Chicago Tribune wrote: “Daniel Schlosberg played the daunting piano part splendidly”; and Lawrence A. Johnson of the Chicago Classical Review wrote of “a prominent, challenging piano part, played here with great fire and conviction by Daniel Schlosberg in a notable CSO debut.”

-Schlosberg can be heard on a number of recordings, including Stephen Andrew Taylor’s quartet “Quark Shadows” (Albany Records) with members of the Pacifica Quartet and Chicago Symphony Last year saw the release of Augusta Read Thomas’s solo 2013 work “Starlight Ribbons” (Nimbus Records, commissioned by Harvard’s Fromm Foundation), for which he is also gave the live premiere; and “Gaul Me Maybe: French Baroque Keyboard Works” (Centaur), his second solo album.
-His most recent recording is of Lei Liang’s “Inkscape” with Third Coast Percussion (New World Records).
+Schlosberg can be heard on a number of recordings, including: Stephen Andrew Taylor’s quartet “Quark Shadows” (Albany Records) with members of the Pacifica Quartet and Chicago Symphony; as the soloist in Dimitri Tymoczko’s Piano Concerto, “Another Fantastic Voyage” (Bridge); and Augusta Read Thomas’s solo 2013 work “Starlight Ribbons” (Nimbus Records, commissioned by Harvard’s Fromm Foundation), for which he also gave the live premiere.
+His two solo albums, “Child’s Play” (Schumann, Lachenmann, Paert and Debussy) and “Gaul Me Maybe: French Baroque Keyboard Works” (Centaur) have garnered critical acclaim.
+His most recent recording is of Lei Liang’s quintet, “Inkscape,” with Third Coast Percussion (New World Records).

 He gives frequent solo recitals at Bargemusic and the Los Angeles County Museum of Art, and in past seasons has appeared in solo and chamber repertoire at the Austrian Cultural Forum (New York) Dame Myra Hess Series (Chicago), Phillips Collection, and at the embassies of Romania, Israel, Austria and Germany in Washington, D.C.
 He appears frequently on radio stations nationwide.

-Schlosberg is an avid proponent of new music and has collaborated with eighth blackbird, Third Coast Percussion, the International Contemporary Ensemble, Ensemble Dal Niente, Pittsburgh New Music Ensemble, pianist Amy Briggs, and the New Music Ensembles at the University of Chicago and University of Illinois.
+Schlosberg is an avid proponent of new music and has collaborated frequently with eighth blackbird and Third Coast Percussion, as well as with the International Contemporary Ensemble, Ensemble Dal Niente, Pittsburgh New Music Ensemble, pianist Amy Briggs, and the New Music Ensembles at the University of Chicago and University of Illinois.
 He was also a founding member of Yarn/Wire.
 In 2009, he gave the US premiere of renowned composer Kaija Saariaho's "Calices" with violinist Austin Wulliman.

 Another particular interest of Schlosberg’s is song accompaniment, and he has a long-standing duo with the baritone Ryan de Ryke.
 In 2007, he curated and performed in a series of six concerts nationwide exploring the early chamber music and lieder of Erich Wolfgang Korngold, and each October he directs and performs in the Baltimore Lieder Weekend.